Don’t rush into buying any old travel insurance for your hols this festive season. It could end up costing you more than you bargained for.

 Consider the following points before you rush into buying your travel insurance

 - Buy annual cover.
 If you’re going to be taking more than 2 to 3 trips a year then it would be advisable to take out annual cover.
 Single trip cover can work out to be more costly in the long run.
+For more information regarding annual vs. single plans, click here.

 - Buy bulk.
 Take out family or group packages.
 Most insurance companies offer a discounted rate so it works out cheaper than buying individual policies.